 I was, until I discovered the way Edgar Whitney taught.
 He separated watercolor into 3 phases:

-• In the first, wet-on-wet, he wet the whole sheet of paper, front and back after he had a sketch establishing his value plan and after having drawn a light contour drawing on the Arches watercolor paper.
+- In the first, wet-on-wet, he wet the whole sheet of paper, front and back after he had a sketch establishing his value plan and after having drawn a light contour drawing on the Arches watercolor paper.

-• When it dried he established his major hard-edged forms, negative painting some, positive painting others.
+- When it dried he established his major hard-edged forms, negative painting some, positive painting others.

-• He tied it together with darks that punched out the major shapes, and decorative line work.
+- He tied it together with darks that punched out the major shapes, and decorative line work.

 He taught, as many do, by talking and doing a demonstration of an entire painting.
 He was a showman; the time was enjoyable.
-Afterwards, the students were encouraged to whip out a similar painting in the lavendaspen72time remaining.
+Afterwards, the students were encouraged to whip out a similar painting in the time remaining.
 A protégée of his, Eleanor Segur, taught on Mondays when I, with three elementary-aged children, could attend more easily.
 I took the same 10-week course 5 times over two-and a half years, — before we moved to Oregon.

 Aspens, Lavender and Gold, 2011 — still following Whitney’s steps